ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Flashing a Beta Firmware
 ========================
-Official support for the Revo Mini will be released in Copter 3.6, but in the meantime you can try a release canidate firmware on the board.
-Flashing a release canidate firmware is only possible in Mission Planner at the moment.
+Official support for the Revo Mini will be released in Copter 3.6, but in the meantime you can try a release candidate firmware on the board.
+Flashing a release candidate firmware is only possible in Mission Planner at the moment.

 Compile ArduPilot
 -----------------